upunaprosk/la-tda/README.md

-# Can BERT eat RuCoLA?
+# Can BERT eat RuCoLA*?
 Topological Data Analysis to Explain

 This repository contains code for the paper _Can BERT eat RuCoLA?
 Topological Data Analysis to Explain_ accepted to Slavic NLP 2023.

 In the paper we investigate how Transformer language models (LMs) fine-tuned for acceptability classification capture linguistic features.
 Our approach uses the best practices of topological data analysis (TDA) in NLP: we construct directed attention graphs from attention matrices, derive topological features from them, and feed them to linear classifiers.
 We introduce **new topological features**, suggest a **new TDA-based approach for measuring the distance between pre-trained and fine-tuned LMs** with large and base configurations, and determine the **roles of attention heads** in the context of LA tasks in Russian and English.

+*Arugula or rocket salad in English.
 ___

 Attention graphs for acceptable (left) and unacceptable (right) sentences with corresponding attention matrices, extracted from BERT (Layer, Head: [9,5]).